 The highlight of my degree was my participation in two separate study tours, where I visited construction sites in Dubai, Singapore and London.
 Here, I was able to apply the construction theories that I had learnt in class to a real-world context.
 These tours also opened up my eyes to firsthand social, environmental and economic issues within the built environment in a global context.
 The study tour has been an invaluable experience for me – I’ve made some amazing connections with some of the other students and staff that you don’t usually get to experience on campus.

 The program content goes beyond just construction management.
 For example, in my final year I gained a holistic insight into things like economic, environmental, political and social issues across local, state, federal and international contexts.
 This has helped to inform my own opinions about cities and environment.

 There is a difference in studying at the different levels.
-I found that the diploma provides the more practical, hands on practices required in the construction industry.
+I found that the diploma provides the more practical, hands-on practices required in the construction industry.
 It is more tailored to the pathway of site management in the construction industry.
-The degree provides the theoretical skills around administration, policy and research practices that underpins a construction professional in the built environment.
-The diploma is a great stepping stone and provided me with the right tools and diligence to continue my studies to the next level.
+The degree provides the theoretical skills around administration, policy and research practices that underpins what a construction professional does in the built environment.
+The diploma is a great stepping stone and provided me with the right tools and diligence to continue my studies at the next level.

 I applied for a Graduate Position at Hansen Yuncken in my final year of my degree.
 The job that I dreamt of being a part of whilst at university, that job that made we want to become a construction professional in the first place was to be on a Public Private Partnership (PPP) project that would benefit the community.
 To be given the opportunity to be involved in a PPP project within only my first year after graduating from university is something that I am extremely grateful for.